Maggie Simpson: Merchandising

 Four children's books, written by Maggie Groening (after whom Maggie was named) and illustrated by Matt Groening, entitled Maggie Simpson's Book of Animals, Maggie Simpson's Counting Book, Maggie Simpson's Book of Colors and Shapes and Maggie Simpson's Alphabet Book were released on September 12, 1991.
 Other merchandise includes dolls, posters, figurines, jigsaw puzzles, and T-shirts.
 Maggie was made into an action figure as part of the World of Springfield toy line, and was released in the wave one playset "Living Room", featuring her and Marge in the living room of the Simpsons house.
 Maggie has appeared in commercials for Burger King, Butterfinger, C.C.
 Lemon, Domino's Pizza, Ramada Inn and Subway.

 Maggie has appeared in other media relating to The Simpsons.
 She is a character in every one of The Simpsons video games, including the most recent, The Simpsons Game.
 Alongside the television series, Maggie regularly appeared in issues of Simpsons comics, which were published from 1993 until 2018.
 Maggie also plays a role in The Simpsons Ride, launched in 2008 at Universal Studios Florida and Hollywood.
-Maggie starred in the 3D short-film The Longest Daycare, which was shown in theaters before Ice Age: Continental Drift in 2012.

 On April 9, 2009, the United States Postal Service unveiled a series of five 44-cent stamps featuring Maggie and the four other members of the Simpson family.
 They are the first characters from a television series to receive this recognition while the show is still in production.
 The stamps, designed by Matt Groening, were made available for purchase on May 7, 2009.
 In a USPS poll, Maggie's stamp was voted the most popular of the five.

+Maggie Simpson in…

+Maggie Simpson in… is a series of animated short-films.
+It currently consists of four films.
+The movies put Maggie at the center of the story, unlike most episodes of the show itself.
+All the films retain the theme of the first film – Maggie's journey to day care (or in the case of Playdate with Destiny, the playground).

+Maggie starred in the 3D short-film The Longest Daycare, which was shown in theaters before Ice Age: Continental Drift in 2012.

 Maggie also starred in the 3D short-film Playdate with Destiny, which was shown in theaters before Onward in 2020.

+In 2021, a short film called The Force Awakens from Its Nap was released to celebrate Star Wars Day.

+Two years later (in 2023), another short film celebrating Star Wars was released, titled Rogue Not Quite One.
+And again later in 2024 with May the 12th Be with You.